MatthewC/copycat/README.md

 [![CI/CD](https://github.com/MatthewC/copycat/actions/workflows/deploy.yml/badge.svg)](https://github.com/MatthewC/copycat/actions/workflows/deploy.yml)

 CopyCat is a `.env` manager I used as an excuse to learn [Go](https://go.dev).
-You can configure it with your own MinIO (_pending S3 support_) instance to have .env files synced.
+You can configure it with your own S3-compliant instance to have .env files synced.
 The client is also capable of syncing any files to a specific environment, so that they can later be re-downloaded.

 ## Installation